microsoft/vscode-dev-containers/containers/php-mariadb/README.md

 sudo chmod a+x "$(pwd)" && sudo rm -rf /var/www/html && sudo ln -s "$(pwd)" /var/www/html
 ```

-### Adding the definition to your project
+### Adding the definition to a project or codespace

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
+1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

-2. To use VS Code's copy of this definition:
-   1. Start VS Code and open your project folder.
+2. Start VS Code and open your project folder or connect to a codespace.

-   2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
+3. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-   3. Select the PHP & MariaDB definition.

-3. To use the latest-and-greatest copy of this definition from the repository:
-   1. Clone this repository.
-   2. Copy the contents of this folder in the cloned repository to the root of your project folder.
-   3. Start VS Code and open your project folder.

-4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.
+   > **Note:** If needed, you can drag-and-drop the `.devcontainer` folder from this sub-folder in a locally cloned copy of this repository into the VS Code file explorer instead of using the command.

+4. Select this definition.
+You may also need to select **Show All Definitions...** for it to appear.

-5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.
+5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.

 ## Testing the definition